Alex Benn

 Teaching

-I teach the course, Criminal Law, to Univ’s first-year and Senior Status students.
-The course focuses on the general principles of criminal liability, as well as some of the major criminal offences and defences.
-In particular, I try to put the law in its broader context as a tool of powerful groups, which involves looking at the widespread discrimination that exists in criminal justice.
+I teach criminal law to Univ’s first-year and Senior Status students.
+The course focusses on the general principles of criminal liability, as well as the major crimes and defences.
+I try, in particular, to put the law in its broader contexts.
+The law can often be a tool of powerful groups, which reminds us to consider it against the reality of widespread discrimination.

-I also teach the module, ‘Hate Crime and Discrimination’, for the Final Honours School option, Advanced Criminal Law.
-Set up recently, the module aims to analyse the concepts of ‘hate’ and ‘discrimination’.
-It considers how criminal law could address discrimination or if it simply does more harm than good.
+To this end, I also teach the module, ‘Hate Crime and Discrimination’, for the Final Honours School (as part of advanced criminal law).
+The module considers the concepts of ‘hate’ and ‘discrimination’.
+It asks whether or not the criminal law can address these ideas or if, in truth, it does more harm than good.

 Research